6:30 pm start time at the Coke Plant / COLT.

 While the group will workout this week together, I will include the workout on this page should you not be able to make it.
 If you are unfamiliar with interval sessions, attending a few would be a good idea, or at least finding someone who understands how these work.
 I must say that the most important part of this workout is the warm up, followed closely by the cool down with the intervals being third in line.
 Under no circumstances should you skip the warm up and cool down.
 Also try to run the assigned paces, even if they feel easy to start.
 You should be left tired by the end, but not destroyed.
 With that being said, here we go.

-We will aim to do a session of 6-8x400m.
-This means you should (unless still sore from the race) aim to do one more 400 than you did the last session.
-We want to build up the distance we are running at speed now.
-After each 400 you will do a light 200m jog.
-Try to limit the rest time between each 400m run, as sustaining a higher heart rate will end up being more beneficial.
-On the trail we will be doing our 400’s in both directions this week to minimize recovery time.
+600 meter repeats are the new 800.
+A distance that is quite hard but one where we still run fairly hard.
+Again we will be doing 5-7 repeats.
+After each 600 you will do a light 200m jog.
+Try to limit the rest time between each 600m run, as sustaining a higher heart rate will end up being more beneficial.
+On the trail we will be doing our 600’s in both directions this week to minimize recovery time.

 Paces are based on 5km race pace.
 Please choose what you consider to be your current 5 km race pace (not necessarily your all time best).
 This would ideally be within the last few months or else add 1 min to your last race time.
 If you are on the cusp and have not raced in a long time, round up.